Michael Cohen Interview: One Big Takeaway No One's Talking About, But Could Be Huge Trouble For Donald Trump

 Flynn’s “flip” was said to have “blindsided” Trump and his lawyers, NBC reported at the time.
 In an April Twitter post, Trump said that “I do not see Michael doing that,” referring to the possibility that Cohen would follow Flynn’s lead and turn against him with prosecutors.

-But in the same Twitter post, Trump also said that, “Most people will flip if the Government lets them out of trouble, even if it means lying or making up stories,” implying that if Cohen did prove information against Trump, he would be making it all up.
+But in the same Twitter post, Trump also said that “Most people will flip if the Government lets them out of trouble, even if it means lying or making up stories,” implying that if Cohen did prove information against Trump, he would be making it all up.